 Charlotte, North Carolina is the most populated city in the state and one of the fastest-growing metro areas in the U.S. The diverse economy and quality of life in Charlotte helps to explain why the housing market is so hot.
 The Charlotte metro area is the second-largest financial center in the U.S., home to popular pro sports teams, and has one of the best year-round climates in the country.

-In this article we’ll discuss why Charlotte is a great place to invest in the next year and beyond.
+In this article we’ll discuss why Charlotte is worth considering to invest in the next year and beyond.
 But first, let’s take a look at some of the factors driving the real estate market in the Charlotte metropolitan area.

-With nearly 900,000 people in the City of Charlotte and almost 2.6 million residents in the metropolitan area, Charlotte and Mecklenburg County rank near the top for population growth in the U.S. A booming job market and increased diversification are just two of the many reasons why so many people and businesses are moving to Charlotte.
+With nearly 875,000 people in the City of Charlotte and over 2.6 million residents in the metropolitan area, Charlotte and Mecklenburg County have ranked near the top for population growth in the U.S. A job market that is quickly recovering and increased diversification are just two of the many reasons why so many people and businesses are moving to Charlotte.

 Key Population Stats:

-- Charlotte has a metropolitan population of nearly 2.6 million people, and is the 23rd-largest metro area in the U.S.
+- Charlotte has a metropolitan population of over 2.6 million people, and is the 23rd-largest metro area in the U.S.

 Key Employment Stats:

-- Charlotte ranks as the seventh-best place for business and careers, according to Forbes, and last year ranked #5 as one of the best cities for jobs.
+- Charlotte ranks as the seventh-best place for business and careers, according to Forbes, and has ranked #5 as one of the best cities for jobs.

-- Technology jobs in Charlotte have grown rapidly over the past five years, with tech jobs increasing by 30% since 2013, a growth rate that’s twice the national average.
+- Technology jobs in Charlotte have grown rapidly over the past five years, making Charlotte one of the cities with the highest tech talent gains.

 - Charlotte is home to seven Fortune 500 companies: Bank of America, Honeywell, Nucor, Lowe’s, Duke Energy, Sonic Automotive, and Brighthouse Financial.